olive-robotics/bots_bento_icra24/docs/rulebook.md

 - The teamleader says ’stop’
 The run phase ends early when:
 - The robot has caused a second major collision
-- The emergency stop button had to be pressed before a restart call
 - A team was identified to be cheating

 The end of a run phase must be announced by the EC by saying ’end’.
 Once this happened, the